pmahnke/mahnke-cocktails/recipe/old_cuban.md

 stars: 0
 base_spirits: "Champagne, Gold Rum "
 youtube: "IAaiRENeyvc&t=639s"
+description: "A modern classic from legendary bartender Audrey Saunders, this drink is a sophisticated cross between a Mojito and a French 75."
 excerpt: |
   It’s not quite a Mojito, not quite a French 75.
 This is the Old Cuban, a modern-classic cocktail from New York bartending legend Audrey Saunders.
 ---